AppComponent is doing everything at the moment.

-Where we left off
+Where you left off

-Add a new file named
+Add a file named

 hero_detail_component.dart to the

 The component class name should be written in upper camel case and end in the word "Component".
 The hero detail component class is